 The eTBC also provides several capabilities that support special target application requirements.
-The eTBC's test-output enable allows its master function to be disabled so that another device (an external tester, for example) can control the target TAP.
+The eTBC's test-off input (TOFF) allows its master function to be disabled so that another device (an external tester, for example) can control the target test access port.
 Where required, due to target non-compliance or sensitivity to state sequencing, discrete-control mode provides the host software with arbitrary control of TMS and TDO sequences.
 Also, where targets may be sensitive to leaving Shift-DR state during scan operation, gated-TCK mode allows the TCK output to be stopped, rather than cycling the target TAP state to Pause-DR state, when service to TDI buffer or TDO buffer is required.